mickaelv/ADS1219-Python/README.md

 Simple Python Library to use easly ADS1219 with a raspberry.

-Check the doc here : https://github.com/mickaelv/ADS1219-Python/doc/
+Check the doc here : https://mickaelv.github.io/ADS1219-Python/

 Based on the code of @OM2220 https://github.com/OM222O/ADS1219

 Version : 0.0.1

-You can install it with

-    pip install ADS1219-Python

-Or just download the file

-    >>>
-    >>>

-This code is under MIT licence.
+This code is under MIT licence with the support of INREA ( Unité REVERSAAL at Villeurbanne )